-made by the crown and its ministers, not by the church of God), but also necessarily with *all office in the church,* by which the body should be ministered to, according to the gift which Christ had given to every man for the effectual purpose of that ministry.
+made by the crown and its ministers, not by the church of God), but also necessarily with *all office in the church*, by which the body should be ministered to, according to the gift which Christ had given to every man for the effectual purpose of that ministry.
 I speak now of the theory, passing by all charges on the state of facts in parochial ministrations, and I affirm that the theory precludes the exercise of the offices which Christ has instituted for the perfecting of the saints.
 A man is appointed a deacon for the purpose, perhaps, of being an evangelist, and would justly, perhaps, refuse to attend to tables.
-God may have called out, by the ministry of this individual, another, eminently qualified to be an elder in the church of God, for which, though gifted as an evangelist, the former may be eminently disqualified; nevertheless the same person (now translated to the order of a presbyter or priest), without the least change of gift, becomes elder there with no qualification, to the exclusion of one who is qualified, having, it may be, his usefulness as an evangelist quite destroyed by his being put in an office for which God never qualified him; but it must be so because he *is* the clergyman.
-Thus, again, we find in principle, that the offices of Christ&#8217;s church, by which its order is kept, are altogether avoided by this system which is called order; yea, that the offices and the system are incompatible; for the notion of the individual who was called to it being presbyter, or of any being presbyter whom God has qualified for it, is precluded, for some one is called the clergyman of the place.
-Again, reverse the case: a godly man well qualified to be the pastor and edifier, it may be, of saints, a terror of the ungodly, and healer of them that are wounded, a warrior against Satan&#8217;s entrance into the fold, is set in a place where, from neglect, there is scarcely any practical knowledge of Christ.
-God has not gifted the man as an evangelist&#8212;what is the consequence?
+God may have called out, by the ministry of this individual, another, eminently qualified to be an elder in the church of God, for which, though gifted as an evangelist, the former may be eminently disqualified; nevertheless the same person (now translated to the order of a presbyter or priest), without the least change of gift, becomes elder there with no qualification, to the exclusion of one who is qualified, having, it may be, his usefulness as an evangelist quite destroyed by his being put in an office for which God never qualified him; but it must be so because he is the clergyman.
+Thus, again, we find in principle, that the offices of Christ's church, by which its order is kept, are altogether avoided by this system which is called order; yea, that the offices and the system are incompatible; for the notion of the individual who was called to it being presbyter, or of any being presbyter whom God has qualified for it, is precluded, for some one is called the clergyman of the place.
+Again, reverse the case: a godly man well qualified to be the pastor and edifier, it may be, of saints, a terror of the ungodly, and healer of them that are wounded, a warrior against Satan's entrance into the fold, is set in a place where, from neglect, there is scarcely any practical knowledge of Christ.
+God has not gifted the man as an evangelist -- what is the consequence?
 He has no saints to edify, and his heart is discouraged at his utter uselessness; he might have been a signal blessing to the church of God somewhere, if such a system had never existed.

 But let us look a little further.
-One whom God has gifted as an evangelist comes in and exercises his gift in the same locality (it must not be a clergyman&#8212;that would be *disorderly,* nor is evangelising properly a parochial ministration); but *he* is irregular.
-The godly pastor without any flock is a bar, on the system of the church of England, to any of God&#8217;s ministry
+One whom God has gifted as an evangelist comes in and exercises his gift in the same locality (it must not be a clergyman -- that would be *disorderly*, nor is evangelising properly a parochial ministration); but *he* is irregular.
+The godly pastor without any flock is a bar, on the system of the church of England, to any of God's ministry

 {87}